-In the past year, we have begun the replacement of water and sewer mains and drainage in the Walnut, Salem, Oak, Locust and Hale Street areas.
-In the coming year we intend to begin the planning to do the same in the Westside Drive area,
+In the past year, the replacement of water and sewer mains and drainage in the Walnut, Salem, Oak, Locust and Hale Street areas was completed.
+This year, the planning is well underway to do the same in the Westside Drive area.